-The course is evaluated through meetings both during and after the course between teachers and student representatives.
+The course is evaluated through meeting after the course between teachers and student representatives.
 Further, an anonymous questionnaire is used to ensure written information.
 The outcome of the evaluations serves to improve the course by indicating which parts could be added, improved, changed or removed.